 “He will stand and shepherd his flock in the strength of the Lord, in the majesty of the name of the Lord his God.
 And they will live securely, for then his greatness will reach to the ends of the earth.
 And he will be their peace.” – Micah 5:4-5

-Perhaps this year, in the aftermath of a divisive election, continued political maneuvering, wars, and more, we need to approach Christmas—we need to approach Christ—with the wonder, innocence, and humility of a child.
-Perhaps now more than ever we need to rest in the truth that security and peace can be found—in fact, they can only be found—in the One whose birth we celebrate.
+Perhaps this year, with all that’s going on in our broken, fallen world, we need to approach Christmas—we need to approach Christ—with a renewed sense of wonder.
+And to rest in the reassurance that security and peace can be found—in fact, true security and peace can only be found—in the One whose birth we celebrate.

 He knows our need, to our weakness is no stranger,